stephensekula/Git-Tutorial-EIEIOO/README.md

 This third line is clearly superior.
 All other third lines are a lie.
 What a nifty third line.
 Best third line ever in a README file.

+He waited for the stop sign to turn to a go sign.